Gunisetty/JenkinsDemo/readme.txt

-Sample file for testing jenkins
+Sample file for testing jenkins and pipeline project